Healthy Chinese Noodles Recipe

 If the sauce is too salty, feel free to add a teaspoon of sugar or honey to sweeten the meal.

-- Prefer soy sauce that is reduce in salt to prevent consuming too much sodium
+- Prefer low-sodium soy sauce to prevent consuming too much sodium

 This recipe can easily be made vegan by removing the oyster sauce and replacing the shrimps with tofu.